-40 hour selectule: Per Pay Period, Monthly and Amust rates are approximations.
-56 hour schedule: Per Pay Period, Monthly and Amust rates are approximations.
+40 hour schedule: Per Pay Period, Monthly and Annual rates are approximations.
+56 hour schedule: Per Pay Period, Monthly and Annual rates are approximations.
+Step Hourly Rate: The hourly rate of a step in a pay schedule (56 or 40 hour).